 I loved the couple we met in Essaouira, they are wonderful and their relationship urges you to take a deep look at today’s superficial relationships and why today most relationships are stressed.
 I have learned that the great superficial expectations are the enemy of all relationships.
 As here is a couple whose life had tested them to the most.
 Having lost 2 daughters and struggling with diabetes among other life challenges, they still manage to love each other so deeply that it shows to everyone who meets them.
 Had they expected a fairytale (most do), had they expected each to be perfect (most do) or had they expected the riches of Solomon (most do) would they have still felt the same way they do having gone through all this?!

-But the single most powerful moment I experienced in Morocco was the visit to the Berber family which reminded me why I love the simple life.
-Their life, their food, their family, their social set up and their smiles...
-Absolutely perfect.
+But the single most powerful moment I experienced in Morocco was the visit to the Berber family home, up on the Atlas Mountains which reminded me why I love the simple life.
+Their life, their food, their family, their social set up and their smiles… Absolutely perfect.
 Throw balance out of the windows, because perfection and happiness are simple.
 Perfection and happiness are content and grateful.
 Perfection and happiness need no planning, no strategies, no facilities, and no labeled confusions!
 There is nothing to balance in simplicity because there, balance, perfection and happiness simply are.
-And I am yet to meet a people more happy than those Berber!
+And I am yet to meet a people more happy than those Berbers!